 Engr Seun taught me something really valuable.
 There is no book on earth I think anyone could read what he did.
 He went straight to a PC motherboard and soldered things, changed many things and did other things.
 What a country!

 I will make a longer post when I have time on this topic with more photos.
 The brilliance of his skill cuts across platforms.
 I gave him HP and Gateway laptops and he was able to navigate them without issues.
 I changed the original challenge because I had no locked iPhone to be unlocked.
 Yet, he delivered on the things I wanted him to demonstrate with PCs.
-That was enough for the application we plan to use the experience for.
+That was enough for the application we plan to use the experience for.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).